Promo code SPRING2022 will be automatically applied at checkout!

 a person preparing to inject the insulin

-Insulin resistance is when the body doesn’t use insulin properly.
+Insulin resistance is when the body doesn't use insulin properly.
 Insulin is a hormone that helps the body use glucose for energy.
-When you have insulin resistance, your blood sugar levels can get too high.
-And when when your blood sugars are too high, the excess sugar in the bloodstream can get converted to fatty acids.
+When you have insulin resistance, your blood sugar levels can become too high.
+When this occurs in your body, the excess sugar in the bloodstream gets converted to fatty acids.
 So, understanding your blood glucose levels and insulin resistance is crucial to understanding your overall health.

 If you’re worried about your triglyceride levels, talk to your doctor about getting tested for insulin resistance.
 Treatment for insulin resistance can help improve your triglyceride levels.